Proven Winner’s Good Morning Sunshine is a cool-colored, textural container garden recipe custom made for hot, dry weather.

 If there was one pollinator I would like to attract to my garden, it would be the hummingbird.
 It is such a fascinating bird to watch as it zooms from flower to flower and reveals its characteristic of being quite territorial.
 For many years, I have planted containers of Salvia ‘Black & Blue’ on our deck because this plant is a hummingbird magnet.
 Several years ago I tried Salvia […]

 It is hard to believe that it is already March and soon spring will be official.
 We’ve had a relatively mild winter and I cannot remember when we’ve had so few frosts.
 Like many other gardeners, I always have some tender perennial container plants that need winter protection, and I haul them in and out of my garage depending on the temperatures.
 This winter they have been out more than they […]

 Mockingbirds eat beauty berries as well as many other fruits of winter.

 The winter garden is not dead and desolate, as some may imagine it to be.
 The fruits of summer and fall still linger, providing vital food to wildlife in the deepest depths of winter.
 More often than not, these plants for wildlife also offer seasonal interest for homeowners and gardeners as well, making them win-win additions to our landscape.

 Winter Seeds for […]

 Clouds of ‘October Skies’ asters decorate the fall gardens at Chanticleer in Wayne, PA.

-Late-summer fields and meadows dotted with clouds of soft purple, violet, and white daisies are the surest seasonal sign of native asters.
-These welcome composites have cool-hued floral colors that counter the warm oranges, yellows and burnished shades of goldenrods, perennial sunflowers and black-eyed Susans.
-Garden-variety asters are even prettier, crowned in blooms that may delve into pink and magenta shades. […]
+Late-summer fields and meadows dotted with clouds of soft purple, violet, and white daisies are the surest seasonal sign the native asters are in bloom.
+These welcoming, cool-hued composites counter the warm oranges, yellows and burnished shades of goldenrods, perennial sunflowers and black-eyed Susans.
+Garden-variety asters are even prettier, crowned in blooms that may delve into pink and magenta shades.
+For […]